johnlennyt5/Body-Spa_Gift-Card/README.md

 1) n the search bar type IAM and click on
                 IAM
-2)  From the Dashboardin in the menu to the left look for Access management and click on Roles
+2)  From the Dashboard in the menu to the left look for Access management and click on Roles

 3)  next click on create roles